-- E. Submission by Finland: Acquisition or Lease of Antarctic Research Vessel with Ice-breaking Capability by the United States National Science Foundation - 45.
-The representative of Finland recalled that the Finnish delegation had requested consultation with the United States under Article VII:4 on 7 October 1988 (ref.
+- The Committee took note of the issue raised by the delegation of Asstria concerning non-warlike materials made at the previous meeting (PR/N/)1, paragraph 17).
+The representative of Austria added that a fermal notification from his delegation could be expected in due course. - Submission by Finland: Acquisition or Lease of Antarctic Research Vessei with Ice-breaking Capability by the United States National Science Foundation - The representative of Finland recalled that the Finnish delegation had consultation with the United States under Article VII:4 on Octaber 1988 (ref.
 GPR/W/89).
-He drew attention to paragraphs 66-68 and 70 of GPR/M/31, where the issue had been outlined by his delegation.
-Since the last meeting, the only relevant development had been that another tender competition had been launched with financing from the National Science Foundation, and that this had also taken place under the framework of the "Buy American" provision.
-Bilateral discussions had been held on 27 October 1988 and 18 January 1989, without a mutually satisfactory solution having been found.
+He drew attention to paragraphs 66-68 14 of GPR/H/31. where the issue had been outlined by his delegation. fines the last meeting, the only relevant development had been that another tender competition had been launched with financing from the National ithice foundation, and that this had also taken place under the framework of the "Buy American" provision.
+Bilateral discussions had been held on to toher 1988 and 18 January 1989, without a mutually satisfactory wiles having been found.
 He requested that the matter now be examined in accordance with Article VII:6 of the Agreement.
-In order to avoid repetition and to save time, he did not wish to repeat statements already made.
-However, he considered that the substance of the matter should be the subject of an in depth investigation by the Committee.
-His delegation had already explained to the United States which provisions of the Agreement it deemed relevant to the case.
-It believed that the provision into of the "Buy American" incorporation, per se, United States legislation, affecting the acquisition or lease of Antarctic research vessel by the United States National Science Foundation constituted an action which should be examined by the Committee for compatibility with Article IX:4(a) and the Preamble of the Agreement. the legislation concerned, the application of the "Buy American" provision was restricted to the acquisition or lease of the vessel only, without reference to any contracts of the United States National Science Foundation.
-He quoted the following excerpt of a report by the United States Senate Committee on Appropriations, dated 24 June 1988, which he believed illustrated the background for the incorporation of the "Buy American' provision:
+In order to avoid terestition and to save time, he did not wish to repeat statements already Hewever, he considered that the substance of the matter should be fect of an in depth investigation by the Committee.
+His delegation ifdy xpisined to the United States which provisions of the Agreement it deemed relevant to the case.
+It believed that to referention, per se. of the "Buy American" provision into the Wested States legislation, affecting the acquisition or lease of Amterette research vessel by the United States National Science Foundation tenetituted an action which should be examined by the Committee for iegislation concerned, the application of the "Buy American" provision was restricted to the acquisition or lease of the vessel only, without ited ftates Senate Committee on Appropriations, dated 24 June 1988, which he believed illustrated the background for the incorporation of the "Buy American' provision:

-"The Committee is troubled by reports that the Foundation may lease and/or purchase a foreign built vessel.
-According to a report recently released by the President's Commission on Merchant Marine and Defense, since 1982, 76 US shipyards or ship-repair facilities have closed and 52,000 Americans have, as a result, lost their jobs.
-These statistics make it clear that our shipyard industrial base is in perilous condition.
-For this reason, the Committee intends to follow the NSF icebreaker solicitation closely and will reconsider the advisability of adopting the House-approved "Buy-American" provision at a later point in the year."
+'The Committee is troubled by reports that the Foundation may teese end/or purchase a foreign built vessel.
+According to a report recently released by the President's Commission on Merchant Marine and Defense. since 1982.
+76 US shipyards or ship-repair facilities have closed and \$2.000 Americans have, as a result, lost their jobs.
+These exercises make it clear that our shipyard industrial base is in perilous condition.
+For this reason, the Committee intends to follow the NSF irebreaker solicitation closely and will reconsider the advisability of adopting the House-approved "Buy-American" provision at a later point in the year."

-46. Quoting the text of Article I:1(a), the representative of Finland went on to note that the acquisition or lease concerned was, per se, covered by this provision of the Agreement, notwithstanding the fact that it did not apply to service contracts, per se, because it thereby separated specific procurement actions from service contracts as such.
+quoting the text of Article I:1(a), the representative of Finland went to note that the acquisition or lease concerned was, per se, covered by this provision of the Agreement, notwithstanding the fact that it did not apply to service contracts, per se, because it thereby separated specific procurement actions from service contracts as such.
 The "Buy American" provision had effectively resulted in the de facto exclusion of foreign suppliers from a tender competition which had been launched in 1987 and discontinued in 1988 at an advanced stage, after the incorporation of the "Buy American" provision into the relevant legislation.
 His delegation therefore maintained that the compatibility with Article I:1(a) of the "Buy American" provision in question should also be examined in depth by the Committee.